-- 1. In order to begin the thesis or project, a student must have completed 26 semester hours in the MA(TS) program. - 2.
-Students must have a cumulative GPA of at least 3.0 to be eligible to write a thesis or project. - 3.
-With approval of the academic advisor, the student will register for: - Thesis Track: BIST/CHTH 571/572 Thesis Research and Writing for two consecutive semesters or

-- o Project Track: BIST/CHTH 573 Master's Summative Project for one semester. - 4.
-In consultation with the MA(TS) thesis director, each student will choose faculty advisors/readers. - Thesis Track (two advisors/readers): The primary thesis advisor is normally a member of the seminary faculty and has primary responsibility for overseeing thesis work.
-The second reader may be chosen from a wider field of qualified academics with expertise in the thesis topic. - Project Track (one advisor/reader): The faculty project advisor is normally a member of the seminary faculty. - 5.
-Thesis/Project Description

-The primary advisor will work with the student to define the thesis topic or the nature and scope of the project.

-- o Theses should be 75-100 pages in length and should demonstrate the ability to - Formulate and research a narrowly defined problem - Master a well-defined issue in academic study - Interact equitably with other scholars and positions - Write in a clear manner consistent with scholarly standards - o Projects may include, but are not limited to - Media presentations - Course curriculum - Website development - 6.
-Thesis/Project Proposal - Thesis Proposal: Along with completion of two thesis-writing classes (1 1/2 hrs. each), the student must submit a formal thesis proposal for acceptance by the primary advisor (elements found in course syllabus).
-For deadlines, see the schedule provided below. - o Project Proposal: In consultation with the faculty project advisor, the student must submit a project proposal for formal approval by the advisor. - 7.
-All work submitted, from proposal to final draft, must adhere to the form and style guidelines as described in the most recent edition of K. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations. - 8.
-A thesis requires a one-hour oral defense before the primary thesis advisor and the second reader.
-This defense will occur following submission of the final draft of the thesis and at least one week before the final day of the semester. - 9.
-Following the oral defense, the student must complete any additions or changes requested by the faculty advisor/reader.
-At least two copies must be submitted in letter-quality type, black ink, on

-- paper with at least 75 percent rag content.
+- In order to begin the thesis or project, a student must have completed 26 semester hours in the MA(TS) program. - · Students must have a cumulative GPA of at least 3.0 to be eligible to write a thesis or project. - · With approval of the academic advisor, the student will register for: - · In consultation with the MA(TS) thesis director, each student will choose faculty advisors/readers. - Thesis/Project Description - The primary advisor will work with the student to define the thesis topic or the nature and scope of the project. - Thesis/Project Proposal - · All work submitted, from proposal to final draft, must adhere to the form and style guidelines as described in the most recent edition of K. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations. - · A thesis requires a one-hour oral defense before the primary thesis advisor and the second reader.
+This defense will occur following submission of the final draft of the thesis and at least one week before the final day of the semester. - Following the oral defense, the student must complete any additions or changes requested by the faculty advisor/reader.
+At least two copies must be submitted in letter-quality type, black ink, on paper with at least 75 percent rag content.
 These are formal, archival library copies, and are due by the last day of the semester.
-Personal copies may also be submitted for binding at this time (see binding fees in syllabus). - 10.
-Each copy of the final thesis or project will include an original (not photocopied) approval sheet signed by the advisors/readers. - 11.
-All theses and projects will receive a letter grade.
+Personal copies may also be submitted for binding at this time (see binding fees in syllabus). - · Each copy of the final thesis or project will include an original (not photocopied) approval sheet signed by the advisors/readers.

+- All theses and projects will receive a letter grade. - · Thesis Track: BIST/CHTH 571/572 Thesis Research and Writing for two consecutive semesters - 01 - · Project Track: BIST/CHTH 573 Master's Summative Project for one semester. - · Thesis Track (two advisors/readers): The primary thesis advisor is normally a member of the seminary faculty and has primary responsibility for overseeing thesis work.
+The second reader may be chosen from a wider field of qualified academics with expertise in the thesis topic. - Project Track (one advisor/reader): The faculty project advisor is normally a member of the seminary faculty. - · Theses should be 75-100 pages in length and should demonstrate the ability to - · Projects may include, but are not limited to - · Formulate and research a narrowly defined problem - · Master a well-defined issue in academic study - · Interact equitably with other scholars and positions - Write in a clear manner consistent with scholarly standards - Media presentations - · Course curriculum - · Website development - · Thesis Proposal: Along with completion of two thesis-writing classes (1 1/2 hrs. each), the student must submit a formal thesis proposal for acceptance by the primary advisor (elements found in course syllabus).
+For deadlines, see the schedule provided below. - · Project Proposal: In consultation with the faculty project advisor, the student must submit a project proposal for formal approval by the advisor.